PoCInnovation/Workshops/hardware/5.MQTT_Esp32/README.md

 ### ✔️ Validation:

 - Ping your device.
-If this step is ending you can go out to the next step. :tada:
+If this step is ending you can go out to the next step. 🎉

 ## **`Step 04`** - SetUp Mosquitto